Hoyg/Labs-Refresh/aspdotnet/README.md

    ![View Releases](images/releaseprog22.png)

-1. To view the release summary for the environment, double=click on the environment blocks displayed in the report.
+1. To view the release summary for the environment, double click on the environment blocks displayed in the report.

    ![Release Summary](images/releasesuccess23.png)

    ![Release Summary](images/release_summary.png)

-1. Login to the [Azure Portal](https://portal.azure.com) and search for a **Resource Group** named **ASPDOTNET**.
+1. Login to the [Azure Portal](https://portal.azure.com) and search for a **Resource Group** that you had created for the project.
+(In this example, it's **ASPDOTNET**)

    ![Azure Resources](images/azure_resources.png)